 First, let’s take a quick look at the different types of insulation that are commonly used so you can be better prepared to find what works best for your house.

 - Fiberglass: This is made from fine glass fibers, so you will need to wear protective gear if you install it yourself.
 Fiberglass is one of the most common types of insulation, and it is naturally fire-resistant.

 - Cellulose: This is typically made with recycled paper products.
 A chemical is also added to make it fire and insect-resistant.
-Cellulose is an eco-friendly and affordable form of insulation.
+Cellulose is eco-friendly and affordable.

-- Other types of natural fiber and mineral wool: These are less common but have similar properties to cellulose and fiberglass.
+- Natural fiber and mineral wool: These are less common but have similar properties to cellulose and fiberglass.